Andes107/Tower_defense_game/readme.md

         1. When a monster is generated.
 Log its type and HP in the format `<type>:<HP> generated` (1)
         1. When a monster is attacked.
 Log the type and position tower attacks it and the position of the monster in the format `<tower_type>@(<x>.<y>) -> <monster_type>@(<x>, <y>)` (1)
             1. Furthermore, represent the attack in the GUI so that the monster and the tower involved can be visually identified without reading the log.
 (1)

+#### Arena - H Individual-Task - applies to 3111H students only - (5%)
+1. Arena
+    1. Allow player to build towers in all grids unless it violates the rules stipulated in the Game Physics - Rules for H task.
+(1)
+    1. Implement the button `Simulate` according to the game physics.
+(2)
+        1. Furthermore, implement the button `Play` according to the game physics.
+(2)

+ ##Tower (Game Physics):
+ * A tower can only be placed on one grid, not crossing the border.
+ * The game must not allow a player to build a tower if the player does not have enough resource to build it.
+ * Each grid can contain at most one tower.
+When it contains a tower, it cannot contain any monster.
+ * No tower shall be able to move.
+ * A tower must have at least the following information: attack power, building cost, shooting range.
+ * A tower cannot attack a monster that is outside its shooting range.
+When we judge a monster is inside a tower's shooting range, the following distance will be used: the Euclidean distance between the center of the grid of where the tower is built and the center of the monster.
+ * When there are multiple possible monster a tower can shoot (in range), it should always choose a monster that is nearest to up-left corner of the end-zone ((440, 0) in our demo).
+ * It is allowed that multiple towers shoot at a monster at the same time even through only one tower is needed to kill it.
+This is likely to happen.

+###Tower (Game Physics) (3111H):
+ * After building a tower, all monsters on the map should have at least one valid path move toward the end-zone.
+Thus, the game must not allow a player to build a tower to trap a monster.

+#### Tower - Regular Individual-Task - applies to both 3111 and 3111H students
 1. Towers (15)
     1. All towers built in the arena will shoot a monster automatically which is inside its range (unless all towers are impossible to attack, e.g. out of range, in cool down etc).
 (1)
     1. Implement Basic Tower that has a shooting range [0,65] pixels.
 You can decide the attack power and other parameters of the tower.
 (1)